carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .output}

-Some caveats on glob pattern behavior:
+Some caveats on glob pattern behaviour:

 * Input files are not included in the list of possible matches.
 * Glob pattern matches against both files and directories path.